canhunan1/AugGraffitiDev/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692833/e7e49de6-7f51-11e6-9b28-32f08f4c4463.JPG) Map screen with tags

 ## App Details
 This app is developed in Android Studio.
-The .xml files define the layouts of user interface and the .java files are the core components which determines app's functions.
+The entire codes is composed of two major parts - .xml and .java file.
+The .xml files define the layouts of user interface while the .java files form the backbone of this application and enable the functionalies.

 The .xml files are stored in ```app\src\main\res\layout``` folder: